Free 48kWh Battery with Solar!Get Offer

 Using today's rates for 25-year projections significantly understates savings.
 Always model 3-5% annual rate inflation.

-2. Forgetting the Federal Tax Credit
+2. Assuming the Federal Tax Credit Applies to Your Home

 3. Ignoring Time-of-Use (TOU) Rates

-In Ontario, solar produces during on-peak hours ($0.151/kWh), while you consume mostly off-peak ($0.074/kWh).
+In Ontario, solar produces during on-peak and mid-peak hours ($0.203/kWh and $0.157/kWh), while overnight consumption falls in off-peak ($0.098/kWh).
 This differential improves savings by 20-30%.

 4. Oversizing Your System